aahmad94/jumpstart/_posts/2017-08-03-fizz-buzz-example-with-procs.markdown

 {% endhighlight %}

-<h4>All of these implementations can be translated into methodless representations; for example, we can replace the method #one with a proc which takes two arguments and then calls the first argument with the second one.
-They look like this:</h4>
+<p>All of these implementations can be translated into methodless representations; for example, we can replace the method #one with a proc which takes two arguments and then calls the first argument with the second one.
+They look like this:</p>

 {% highlight ruby %}
 ZERO  = -> p { -> x {       x    } }